Menu

 • Keenjhar Lake, located in Thatta and is one of the largest fresh water lakes in Pakistan and an important source of drinking water.

-• We drive to Ranikot Fort, this wall is also called the Chinese Wall of Pakistan with its vast walls – in a rather remote location, no-one quite knows what it was built to defend, and its origins are unclear.
+• Drive to Ranikot Fort, this wall is also called the Chinese Wall of Pakistan with its vast walls.
 In more recent years it was a famous place for bandits to hide, but today it’s peaceful and quiet again.

-• In Sehwan Sharif we visit one of the most holy shrines of Pakistan, the Shrine of Lal Shah Baz Qalandar.
+• Visit in Sehwan Sharif one of the most holy shrines of Pakistan, also known as the Shrine of Lal Shah Baz Qalandar.
 At this shrine after sunset is often a Sufi Dance with music, locally known as Dhmal.

-Tuesday 12 September – Sehwan Sharif – Mohenjo Daro – Lakarno – Sukkur
+Wednesday 9 April Sehwan Sharif – Mohenjo Daro – Sukkur

 • Highlight: We drive to Mohenjo Daro.
 This is one of the best and largest preserved cities in the Indus civilization.
 The area is believed to be around 250 hectares.
 We explore the various places of this UNESCO site, including the museum.